 (c) that the Directors had taken proper and sufficient care for themaintenance of adequate accounting records in accordance with the provisions of theCompanies Act 2013 for safeguarding the assets of the Company and for preventing anddetecting fraud and other irregularities;

 (d) that the Directors had prepared the annual accounts on a goingconcern basis;

-(e) that the Directors in the case of a listed Company had laiddown internal financial controls to befollowed by the Company and that such internalfinancial controls are adequate and wereoperating effectively; and
+(e) that the Directors had laid down internal financial controls to befollowed by the Company and that such internal financial controls are adequate and wereoperating effectively; and

-All Related Party Transactions are placed before the Audit Committeefor approval.
+All related party transactions are placed before the Audit Committeefor approval.
 Omnibus approval was obtained on a yearly basis for transactions which areof repetitive nature.
-The Policy on Related Party Transactions as approved by the Board ofDirectors has been uploaded on the website of the Company viz.https://www.panasonicenergyindia.in
+The policy on related party transactions as approved by the Board ofDirectors has been uploaded on the website of the Company viz.https://www.panasonicenergyindia.in

 The details of conservation of energy technology absorption foreignexchange earnings and outgo are annexed herewith.
 (Ref.
-"Annexure-B")
+"Annexure-A")

 The Company has framed a risk management policy containing the elementsof various risks and implementation strategy to mitigate those risks.
 The risk managementframework is reviewed periodically by the Board.